biomrg/.github/profile/README.md

 **Build in progress**

-Inviting enthusiastic members with skillset in AI, Machine Learning, Image-guided tools development, or Radiology.
+Inviting enthusiastic members with a skillset in AI, Machine Learning, Image-guided tools development, or Radiology.

+[Click here](https://forms.gle/wRqXbnSSDVwbb4oZ9) for members application form.